firebase/FirebaseUI-iOS/FirebaseAuthUI/README.md

 // objc
 - (BOOL)application:(UIApplication *)app openURL:(NSURL *)url options:(NSDictionary *)options {
   NSString *sourceApplication = options[UIApplicationOpenURLOptionsSourceApplicationKey];
-  return [[FIRAuthUI defaultAuthUI] handleOpenURL:url sourceApplication:sourceApplication];
+  return [[FUIAuth defaultAuthUI] handleOpenURL:url sourceApplication:sourceApplication];
 }
 ```

 ### Sign In

 To start the authentication flow, obtain an `authViewController` instance from
-`FIRAuthUI`.
+`FUIAuth`.
 In order to leverage FirebaseUI for iOS you must display the
 `authViewController`; you can present it as the first view controller of your
 app or present it from another view controller within your app.
 In order to
 present the `authViewController` obtain as instance as follows: